-At Belmont Eye Center, Manhattan corneal surgeon Sandra Belmont, MD, FACS, sees many individuals suffering from corneal scarring as a result of trauma to the eye.
+At Belmont Eye Center, New York City Eye Surgeon Dr. Sandra Belmont sees many individuals suffering from corneal scarring as a result of trauma to the eye.
 Whether the cornea has been damaged as a result of an injury, infection or disease, the consequent scars can impair vision by distorting or completely blocking light as it enters the eye.
 The effects of corneal scarring range from blurred vision to blindness in the affected eye.
 Fortunately, Dr. Belmont offers several treatment options to address corneal scarring and improve vision that has been impaired by scars on the cornea.

 What Is the Cornea?